ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

    3.8 TB SSD (solid-state disk) drives are supported when they are made available in a data center.
    {: note}

-### Licenses (IBM-provided or BYOL) and fees
-{: #vc_vcenterserveroverview-license-and-fee}

-* VMware vSphere Enterprise Plus 7.0 (NSX-T only)
-* VMware vCenter Server 7.0 or later
-* VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
-* (For vSAN clusters) VMware vSAN Advanced or Enterprise 7.0
-* Support and Services fee (one license per node)

-## Technical specifications for vCenter Server expansion nodes
+## Technical specifications expansion nodes for {{site.data.keyword.vcf-auto-short}} instances
 {: #vc_vcenterserveroverview-expansion-node-specs}

-Each vCenter Server expansion node deploys and incurs charges for the following components in your {{site.data.keyword.cloud_notm}} account.
+Each expansion node deploys and incurs charges for the following components in your {{site.data.keyword.cloud_notm}} account.

 ### Hardware for expansion nodes
 {: #vc_vcenterserveroverview-expansion-node-hardware}

-One bare metal server with the configuration presented in [Technical specifications for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).
+One bare metal server with the configuration presented in [Technical specifications for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview#vc_vcenterserveroverview-specs).

-### Licenses and fees for expansion nodes
-{: #vc_vcenterserveroverview-expansion-node-license-and-fee}

-* One vSphere Enterprise Plus 7.0 (NSX-T only)
-* One NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
-* (For vSAN clusters) vSAN Advanced or Enterprise 6.6
-* One Support and Services fee

-You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the {{site.data.keyword.slportal}}, or any other means outside of the console.
-If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.
-Managing any {{site.data.keyword.vmwaresolutions_short}} components, which were installed into your {{site.data.keyword.cloud_notm}} account when you ordered the instance, from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
-These management activities include:
-*  Adding, modifying, returning, or removing components
-*  Expanding or contracting instance capacity through adding or removing ESXi servers
-*  Powering off components
-*  Restarting services
-   Exceptions to these activities include managing the shared storage file shares from the {{site.data.keyword.slportal}}.
-Such activities include - ordering, deleting (which might impact data stores if mounted), authorizing, and mounting shared storage file shares.
-   {: important}

-## Support and Services fee
-{: #vc_vcenterserveroverview-support-services-fee}

-VMware vCenter Server instances include a Support and Services fee that is charged per {{site.data.keyword.cloud_notm}} bare metal server.
-This fee covers support from the {{site.data.keyword.vmwaresolutions_short}} Support and Level 2 Support teams for any issues that pertain to automation in the platform and VMware products that are included in the solution.

-## Technical specifications for vCenter Server multizone instances
+## Technical specifications for multizone instances
 {: #vc_vcenterserveroverview-mcv-specs}

-This information is provided as reference for existing vCenter Server multizone instances.
-New deployments of vCenter Server multizone instances are not supported.
+This information is provided as reference for existing multizone instances.
+New deployments of multizone instances are not supported.
 {: deprecated}

-The vCenter Server multizone architecture is an end-to-end reference architecture that provides automated failover for customer workloads.
+The {{site.data.keyword.vcf-auto-short}} multizone architecture is an end-to-end reference architecture that provides automated failover for customer workloads.
 It uses an {{site.data.keyword.cloud_notm}} [multizone region](#x9774820){: term} with an IBM-managed service that covers the following components:
 * Compute architecture (VMware vSphere®)
 * Network architecture (NSX-T™)
 * Storage architecture (VMware vSAN or NFS)